Air Heating & Cooling Psychrometric Process Calculator

 Interactive Psychrometric Chart (ASHRAE Based)

 Psychrometric chart showing saturation curve, relative humidity lines, enthalpy lines, specific volume lines, and wet-bulb lines.
-The red marker indicates the current air state.
+The chart shows the initial and final air states with the process path between them.

 Common Heating & Cooling Psychrometric Questions